jonathanpberger/user-centered-story-writing/well_formed_stories-deck.md

 ## Story Titles

-- Every story title should include the word “should”.
+- **Every story title should include the word “should”.**
 - NEVER use the word “can”, which camouflages desired behavior.
-- E.g. It’s unclear whether the story “User can delete comment” is a feature or a bug.
-“User should be able to delete comment” or “User should not be able to delete comment” are much clearer: the former is a feature, the latter a bug.
-Don’t make me guess.
+- E.g. It’s unclear whether the story *“User can delete comment”* is a feature or a bug. *“User should be able to delete comment”* or *“User should not be able to delete comment”* are much clearer: the former is a feature, the latter a bug.

 ???